 Now that you’ve seen the overview of P90X vs P90X2 – I’ll go into more detail about the several most important aspects of each so you can determine which workout is best for you.

 Both P90X and P90X2 require you to have some basic home exercise materials to follow their workouts effectively.
-P90X workouts are generally more straightforward and require little to no equipment.
+P90X workouts are generally more straightforward and require little to no equipment, based on my experience.

 2. Workout Length